skyvers/skyve-dev-guide/_pages/common-patterns.md

 document allowing users to set their default task (which could be set during newInstance in the Timesheet *Bizlet* class).

-### Customise Document and Document Attribute Names
+### Customise document and document attribute names

 To customise document attribute names, place an override of the *document.xml* file into the customer package and modify the document